A Horrible Way to Die

 A Horrible Way to Die is a 2010 American horror film directed and edited by Adam Wingard, written by co-producer Simon Barrett, and starring A. J. Bowen, Amy Seimetz, Joe Swanberg, Brandon Carroll, and Lane Hughes.
 The story follows an escaped serial killer as he chases down his recovering alcoholic ex-girlfriend who is responsible for his incarceration.
 The film had its world premiere at the 2010 Toronto International Film Festival Vanguard program where it was picked up for distribution by Anchor Bay Entertainment.
-It also played at Fantastic Fest where it received three major awards: Best Screenplay for Simon Barrett, Best Actor for AJ Bowen and Best Actress for Amy Seimetz.
+It also played at Fantastic Fest where it received three major awards: Best Screenplay for Simon Barrett, Best Actor for A. J. Bowen and Best Actress for Amy Seimetz.

 Plot

 In rural Missouri, notorious serial killer Garrick Turrell (A. J. Bowen) escapes from police custody.
 He begins travelling towards his ex-girlfriend, Sarah, who is responsible for his arrest.
 Along the way, he murders several strangers and appears at times remorseful for the murders.
 Meanwhile, having met at group therapy for recovering alcoholics, Sarah (Amy Seimetz) and Kevin (Joe Swanberg) begin to develop a relationship and ultimately sleep together.

 Kevin leads Sarah to a cabin in the woods, where she discovers that he and two other men they meet there are serial killer fans.
 The trio plan to kill Sarah because she reported their idol, Turrell, to the police when she discovered he was a killer.
 They hang Sarah upside down and begin to torture her, when Turrell arrives at the cabin.
 It is revealed that one of the trio has been sending Turrell coded messages in prison, detailing Sarah's location and their plans to kill her.

 Turrell explains to the trio that he bears no ill will towards Sarah, because he misled her about his true nature.
 He also confesses that he enjoyed prison because it was extremely difficult to hurt people there, and although he feels compelled to kill, he also regrets it afterward.
 He only broke out of prison because he realized they planned to kill Sarah and wanted to stop them.
 Turrell attacks and kills the three men, who fatally wound him in the struggle.
 Dying, Turrell frees Sarah, who flees the cabin.